magdanat/info-441-finalproject/README.md

 ## Project Description

-**UW Scribble** is intended to be a online multiplayer game which is based on certain aspects of pictionary.
+**UW Scribble** is intended to be an online multiplayer game which is based on certain aspects of pictionary.
 One player will be given a word to draw while other players in the same instance will attempt to guess the word.
 Based on the amount of time a player takes to guess the correct answer, they will be rewarded points.\
 Ex.
 The faster a player guesses the correct answer, the more points they will receive.

 Our target audience for our project is mainly UW students who want to take a break from studying by playing a simple game with friends.
 We envision it will be UW students using our application because our project is intended to be UW themed.